-Tours -- Court Administration provides C O U R T organized tours of the Orange and Osceola County courthouses to schools, community organizations and the general public. А written tour guide provides a floor-by-floor directory.
-The court also offers virtual tours of the Orange County Courthouse via its website.
-Tour stops generally include the rotunda, the jury assembly room, courtrooms, judicial chambers, the judicial conference room and the computer room.
+Tours -- Court Administration provides C O U R T limited organized tours of the Orange and Osceola County courthouses to schools, community organizations, and the general public.
+A written tour guide provides a floor-by-floor directory.
+The court also offers virtual tours $\frac{1}{\Gamma}$ of the Orange County Courthouse via its website.
+Tour stops generally include the rotunda, the jury assembly room, courtrooms, judicial chambers, the judicial conference room, and the computer room.
 The highlight of the tour is a stop in the court's high-tech courtroom.
-To take a virtual tour, simply visit www.ninthcircuit.org and select Virtual Tours.
-With mouse in hand, a virtual courthouse visitor can traverse the complex from a remote location without ever leaving his or her desk.
-To schedule a tour, please visit the court's website and complete an online request form.
+To schedule a tour, please visit the court's website and complete an online request form at www. ninthcircuit.org.
 For additional information regarding tours of the Orange County Courthouses, call 407-836-2380.
-For additional information regarding tours of the Osceola County Courthouse, please call 407-742-2418.
+For additional information regarding tours of the Osceola County Courthouse, please call 407-742-2415.

 Town Hall Meetings -- Town hall meetings provide an opportunity for judges and citizens to meet and openly discuss concerns and issues regarding our judicial system.
 The meetings are generally held at a church or community center, and typically target a specific section of the community.
 These events not only offer citizens an opportunity to meet the judges and learn about our judicial system, they also serve as a forum for judges to better understand the needs of the community and the perceptions people have of the courts.
+Town hall agendas usually include question-and-answer sessions, panel discussions, a meet-and-greet opportunity, and a "get to know your legal community" fair, with booths from local community assistance and legal organizations.
+For information on upcoming Town Hall Meetings, call 407-836-0403.

-29 general magistrate was assigned to assist the circuit judges sitting in the Juvenile Division of the court.
+Truancy Court -- In July of 2004, the Florida Legislature provided funding for a statewide magistrate system.
+Following implementation of a Magistrate Division in the Ninth Circuit, a general magistrate was assigned to assist the circuit judges sitting in the Juvenile Division of the court.
 In the Ninth Circuit, one responsibility of this general magistrate is to conduct Truancy Court each Wednesday during normal business hours at the Thomas S. Kirk Juvenile Justice Center.
-In 2010, the general magistrate handled 705 truancy cases.
+In 2011, the general magistrate's docket reflected that Truancy Court carried out 960 truancy hearings.
 An additional program designed to focus on schools in our community which have the highest truancy rates is held on Thursday evening beginning at 5:00 p.m., and is presided over by a special magistrate.
 This is referred to as Community-Based Truancy Court (CBTC).
-CBTC handled 214 new cases in 2010.
+CBTC's docket reflects that they conducted 201 hearings in 2011.
 Case management for both Truancy Courts is provided by two case managers who are supervised by the Juvenile Justice Coordinator, under Court Administration.
 Both the daytime and evening Truancy Courts provide students and their families with information and directions for services, as well as timely intervention.
 Sanctions can be imposed for noncompliance, and cases can be refereed to a Judge under certain circumstances.
 For information on Truancy Courts, call Juvenile Court Administration at 407-836-7590 press "2" then press "4".